BrianHanke/lentil-bhgc/LentilDevelopersGuide.md

 ## Arnold 7.3.5.0

 Cryptomatte is now hard coded into Arnold.
 This means there is no need for a separate _cryptomatte.dll_ and no need for the Lentil Cryptomatte customizations.
 In my limited testing this seems to be an improvement in Lentil quality of life.
 There was code in Lentil dedicated to trying to "time" the loading of Lentil vis-a-vis Cryptomatte.
 It wasn't great.
-Things appear to be working great so far and this simplifies Lentil building and maintenance.
+Things appear to be working perfectly so far and this massively simplifies Lentil building and maintenance.

+## Arnold 7.4.0.0

+The Arnold 7.4.0.0 SDK includes changes to the imager API. `schedule = AtImagerSchedule::FULL_FRAME` needs to be updated to `properties.schedule_full_frame = true`.
+I gave the new "run the imager after everything finishes" feature a try with `properties.run_once = true`, but that's not a good user experience.
+The entire frame renders, then very slowly the Lentil imager get applied on top at the end.